haum/laumio/doc/source/api.rst

 Laumio's anatomy and HEX commands
 =================================

-The Laumio can be controlled using the bare-UDP API using simple HEX commands.
+The Laumio can be controlled using the bare-UDP API using simple HEX commands sent on the **port 6969**.
+It can alternatively receive commands from a REST API.
 Three different features can be set : the pixel, ring and the whole Laumio at once.

 The leds are disposed in 4 branches of three LED plus one at the top.
 They are numbered